System Flow Chart

 Data Flow Diagram (DFD is a tool that describes the flow of data through a system and the work or processing performed by that system.

-It shows the flow of data from external entities into the system, how the data moves from one process to another, and its logical storage.
+It shows the flow of data from external entities into the system; how the data moves from one process to another, and its logical storage.
 Before drawing DFD.
-It is a good practice to draw a context diagram.
+It is good practice to draw a context diagram.

 UML (Unified Modeling Language)

 UML stands for Unified Modeling Language.
-It is a slandered language for specifying, visualizing, constructing, and documenting the software systems, as well as for business modeling.
+It is a language for specifying, visualizing, constructing, and documenting software systems, as well as for business modeling.

 UML is very successful.
 Such as Microsoft, Oracle, etc.

-A use case is the set of scenarios that describes an interaction between a user and a system.
+A use case is a set of scenarios that describe an interaction between a user and a system.
 It is a comparatively easier type of UML diagram to draw.
 It displays the relationship between actors and use cases.